 Retirees who are enrolled in both Parts A and B of Medicare may participate in the state's Medicare community-rated health insurance risk pool.
 Medicare retirees receive an explicit subsidy in the form of reduced premiums.
 Annually, the HCA administrator recommends an amount for the next calendar year's explicit subsidy for inclusion in the Governor's budget.
 The final amount is approved by the state Legislature.
-In calendar year 2019, the explicit subsidy was up to \$168 per member per month, and it will increase up to \$183 per member per month in calendar year 2020.
+In calendar year 2020, the explicit subsidy was up to \$183 per member per month, and it will remain \$183 per member per month in calendar year 2021.